CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 {{< img src = "/images/cumulus-linux/ptm-dot.png" >}}

 ## Considerations

-### ptmd Is in an Incorrect Failure State

-When `ptmd` is in an incorrect failure state and you enable the Zebra interface, PIF BGP sessions do not establish the route but the subinterface does establish routes.

-If the subinterface is on the physical interface and PTM marks the physical interface in a PTM FAIL state, FRR does not process routes on the physical interface, but the subinterface is working.

 ### Commas in Port Descriptions

 If an LLDP neighbor advertises a `PortDescr` that contains commas, `ptmctl -d` splits the string on the commas and misplaces its components in other columns.
 Do not use commas in your port descriptions.